-What makes this our favorite new omakase sushi joint in the city?
+What makes this one of our favorite omakase sushi joints in the city?
 Let’s start with the clean, cubbyhole-size room, which looks like it’s been beamed in from one of the more discreetly posh neighborhoods of Tokyo.
-Then there’s the impeccably sourced fish —four different grades of tuna, sea scallops tipped with yuzu, silvery slices of jack fish and sardines—which the genial sushi-ya, Norihiro Ishizuka, serves to his patrons with a happy smile, two pieces at a time.
-And finally, there’s the $85 sticker price for the most expensive all-sushi option, which in terms of quality and cost is the best deal in this omakase-addled town.
+Then there’s the impeccably sourced fish — sea scallops tipped with yuzu, silvery slices of jack fish and sardines.
+Whenever I’m asked, as I was the other day, “for a good sushi place, not too anal, and not bank-busting,” I direct people to this snug, refreshingly unpretentious omakase cubbyhole off Tompkins Square Park.
+Norihiro Ishizuka serves his relatively affordable menu (12 pieces of sushi, appetizer, soup, and dessert) with a happy smile, one piece at a time.
+Everything is first-rate, but the house specialty is the toro, which comes in four different grades.
+It’s a rare deal in this omakase-addled town.